FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 Write-invalidate (explicit delete)

 On any mutation, delete the cache key.
 The next read rebuilds it.
-Precise — staleness window is near-zero.
-But you must remember to invalidate everywhere writes happen.
-Forget one code path and you have a silent staleness bug.
+Precise, and the staleness window is near-zero.
+The catch is that you have to remember to invalidate everywhere writes happen.
+Forget one code path and you have a silent staleness bug that nobody catches until someone complains.

 async def update_user(user_id: int, data: dict):